 These development tools will be disabled, if are in production mode by default, here the production mode means, if we are launching spring boot applications as java -jar

-Maven provides one more flag optional to prevent spring-boot-devtools as a transitive dependency, if we specify optional as true, other project will depend on this project will not devtools as dependency.
+Maven provides one more flag optional to prevent spring-boot-devtools as a transitive dependency.
+If we specify optional as true, another project will depend on this project and will not devtools as a dependency.

 By default Spring boot flat jar(jar with its dependencies) will not contain devtools.

-Spring boot provides various caching feature to provide best performance of the application, it will use compiled format all templates used different template engines like velocity, freemaker, thymeleaf etc.
+Java Spring boot development provides various caching features to provide the best performance of the application.
+It will use compiled format all templates used different template engines like velocity, free maker, thyme leaf, etc.

-the default value for spring.thymeleaf.cache is true in spring boot means caching will be enabled by default, either we need to disable by manually setting it to false, or by adding spring-boot-devtools will automatically do this.
+The default value for spring.thymeleaf.cache is true in spring boot means caching will enable by default, either we need to disable it by manually setting it to false, or by adding spring-boot-devtools will automatically do this.

-Cache template is one of the example took for explaining the benefits of spring-boot-devtools in development time.
+Cache template is one of the examples for explaining the benefits of spring-boot-devtools in development time.

-In traditional development cycle, developer will write some code, to reflect the changes either we need to redeploy application, for a small change in code redeploy will take much time.
+In the traditional development cycle, the Java developer will write some code, to reflect the changes or we need to redeploy the application, but for a small change in code redeploying will take much time.

-Using this devtools we can reduce the waiting time to reflect developer changes, which does automatically whenever developer save changes, the changes will auto-deployed to application/web server.
+Using these devtools we can reduce the waiting time to reflect developer changes, which does automatically whenever developers save changes.
+The changes will be auto-deploy to the application/web server.

-Spring boot will maintain two classloader, one classloader will load the dependent library classes, other classloader will responsible for loading the project class files.
+Spring boot will maintain two classloaders.
+One classloader will load the dependent library classes, and another classloader will responsible for loading the project class files.

-Whenever developer will make any changes to code, upon save second classloader will be reload the all the classes, so that startup time for application drastically decreased.
+Whenever a developer will make any changes to code, upon saving the second classloader will be reloading all the classes.
+So startup time for the application drastically decreased.

-Using the above approach class-path changes will automatically deployed, but for suppose if I modify any html, JS code or CSS then we need to refresh the browser every time we change the code.
-To avoid Springdevtools 1.3 version later it will provide the Live Reload server, browser need to install plugin for Live Reload to work as client for embedded Live Reload server.
+Using the above approach class-path changes will automatically be deployed, but supposing I modify any HTML, JS code, or CSS then we need to refresh the browser every time we change the code.
+To avoid Springdevtools 1.3 version later it will provide the Live reload the server.
+The browser needs to install a plugin for Live Reload to work as a client for the embedded Live reload the server.

-All popular browser will have live Reload plugin, we can navigate to http://livereload.com/extensions/ to get browser specific plugins, after installing browser plugin, it will connect to Live Reload server, whenever we change code, Live Reload Server will push changes to client, and refresh the page to reflect the changes.
+All popular browsers will have a live Reload plugin, we can navigate to http://livereload.com/extensions/ to get browser-specific plugins, after installing a browser plugin, it will connect to the Live Reload server, and whenever we change code, Live Reload Server will push changes to the client, and refresh the page to reflect the changes.

-The spring-devtools will contain some properties which are not specific to application, the can be located in jar file having spring-devtools.properties, we can also override the default properties by creating file with same name and extensions(with prefixed by “.”
-Like .spring-devtools.properties) and provide customized properties into it.
+The spring-devtools will contain some properties which are not specific to the application.
+They can be located in the jar file having spring-devtools.properties.
+We can also override the default properties by creating a file with the same name and extensions(with prefixed by “.”
+Like .spring-devtools.properties) and providing customized properties to it.

-As we learned above if the application is running in production mode, devtools will not loaded, we can also run the devtools in production by setting one of the configuration propertyexcludeDevtools to falsein Spring-boot Maven plugin.
+As we learned above if the application is running in production mode, devtools will not be loaded.
+We can also run the devtools in production by setting one of the configuration propertyexcludeDevtools to false in Spring-boot Maven plugin.

-Which means devtools will added production jar files also, using this devtools debug parameters will be added, and by default 8000 is the default debug port for the application.
+This means devtools will be adding production jar files also, using this devtools debug parameters will be adding, and by default 8000 is the default debug port for the application.

-Open Launch Configuration in your favorite Editor like IntelliJ or Eclipse, select remote Java application and use org.springframework.boot.devtools.RemoteSpringApplication as the main class and provide the running URL of the application.
+Open Launch Configuration in your favorite Editors like IntelliJ or Eclipse, select remote Java application, and use org.springframework.boot.devtools.RemoteSpringApplication is the main class and provides the running URL of the application.

-We can also set debug port of the application using below property:
+We can also set debug port of the application using the below property:

 spring.devtools.remote.debug.local-port=9000, means 9000 is the debug port of the application.

-Suppose in some cases if some of the files are modified we want the application to be restarted, in such cases we can use below property to provide regex which points to files/folder.
+Suppose in some cases if some of the files do modify we want the application to be restarted.
+In such cases, we can use the below property to provide a regex that points to files/folders.

-Spring Dev tools also has the property which excludes the restart policy if we can change a file or folder in exclude pattern, using spring.devtools.restart.exclude property means if the modified is the this pattern application will not restarted.
+Spring Devtools also have the property which excludes the restart policy if we can change a file or folder in exclude pattern, using spring.devtools.restart.exclude property means if the modified is this pattern application will not be restarted.

-Developer is continuously making changes, we may want to restart at some specific points (not to reload for every change), we can do this using trigger file, this file contain whenever application must have restarted and when not.
+The developer is continuously making changes, we may want to restart at some specific points (not to reload for every change), we can do this using the trigger file, this file contains whenever the application must have restarted and when not.

-We can provide this trigger file using spring.devtools.restart.trigger-file property, we can provides this property as a global property of the spring devtools (as explained above) or we can application.properties file.
+We can provide this trigger file using spring.devtools.restart.trigger-file property.
+We can provide this property as a global property of the spring devtools or we can application.properties file.

-Spring Devtools is the developer friendly dependency which will boost developer work, which will restart the application on the fly using Spring loaded Java agent.
+Spring Devtools is the developer-friendly dependency that will boost developer work, which will restart the application on the fly using a Spring-loaded Java agent.
 Most of the development mode properties will be set by default.
-Using different properties, we can include/ exclude some of the files from watcher to reflect the changes.
+Using different properties, we can include/ exclude some of the files from the watcher to reflect the changes.